gSchool/lti-dotnet-react-week-2/units/05-dom-api/00-overview.md

 * the properties of those elements
 * the methods to access those elements
 * the events those elements can have

+This enables us to create, get, edit, and delete HTML elements.